MarkScherr/cv/README.md

 **Financial News.** *Beijing, China - 02/2009 -- 07/2011*

--   Led a 15+ international team in the creation of an economics news show.
-Led by example, working 6 months straight without weekends or PTO in order to satisfy high pressure deadline.
+-   Led a 15+ person international team to launch a new economics news show, working 6+ months without PTO to meet a high-stakes deadline.
--   Innovated demand-driven airtime allocation, using API article topic demand divided by total.
-Approach was anonymously leaked to CNN International, and appeared on their broadcast lineup for months to years.
-Still bitter.
+-   Developed a demand-driven airtime allocation algorithm based on API-driven topic popularity; the method was later leaked to CNN International and appeared on their daily broadcast lineup.
--   Economics news program ended up selling content to top global news channels and advertising in Times Square.
+-   The program successfully sold content to major global news networks including CNN and Nikkei.

 ### Caijing Magazine